UKPLab/CARE/docs/source/for_developers/basics/basics.rst

 Basics
 ========

-In this chapter we introduce you to the fundamental architecture and structure of CARE.
+In this chapter we introduce the basic concepts of the framework.
 Read this chapter if you want to get an overview on the different components and frameworks involved.